pbosetti/gv_fsm/README.md

 ## Example

 See the `sm.dot` file as FSM example, and the generated files `example.{c,h}`.
 In this example, the same function `stay` is generated from both transitions from idle to idle and from running to running.
 Also, the name of the transition from setup to running is automatically generated (as `setup_to_running`).
+The files `arduino.{cpp,h}` are the corresponding examples generated for the Arduino platform.

 ![Example graph](example.png)